ArturNurtdinov/Infinite_Messenger/README.md

 Project started 15.08.2019

 Current version 1.0.3 - 13.09.2019:
-1. shrinkResources and minifyEnabled was disable for release version.
+1. shrinkResources and minifyEnabled was disabled for release version.

 # Bug treker
 ### 1. **(Fixed)** When dialoue started with person, this person sees it as unnamed dialogue without picture.
 When unnamed item clicked - app crashes.